 EDI Customer Outreach Model: 5 Strategies

-The EDI Director and Deputy Director meet quarterly with each IC Executive Officer to foster collaborative relationships, address EEO- and diversity-related matters, obtain IC feedback on EDI services, and solicit IC suggestions for future programs and services.
+The EDI Director and/or Deputy Director and the EDI technical team meet twice a year with each IC Executive Officer to foster collaborative relationships, assess IC needs and aid in developing a plan for targeted diversity and inclusion strategies, obtain IC feedback on EDI services, and solicit IC suggestions for future programs and services.

-Each IC has a designated EDI manager and IC liaison to address their EDI-related needs.
+Each IC has a designated EDI manager to address their EDI-related needs.
 The EDI manager’s primary function in the Customer Outreach Model is to deliver consultation services to ICs.
 EDI managers provide expertise on senior-level management issues and engage with IC senior staff.
-IC liaisons are EEO specialists who ensure that ICs receive quality customer service from EDI.
-IC liaisons are available to IC managers and employees on a day-to-day basis and serve as a bridge between the ICs and EDI’s technical experts.
-ICs have the flexibility to customize how they utilize the EDI manager and IC liaison, and to define the distinct roles of each.
+ICs have the flexibility to customize how they utilize the EDI manager and to define his/her distinct role.
 Get to know the technical expert assigned to your IC.

 - Technical Team

-Each IC has a technical expert for formal complaints, workforce demographic data, and strategic diversity and inclusion.
+Each IC has a team of technical experts for formal complaints, workforce demographics , and strategic diversity and inclusion.
 Technical experts are highly-skilled subject matter experts who provide our customers a depth of technical assistance in a variety of program specialty areas.
 View our entire team of technical experts.

 - Standard Reports

-EDI provides biannual demographic workforce reports, and quarterly complaints data and EEO training reports.
+EDI provides biannual demographic workforce reports, monthly complaints reports, and quarterly EEO training reports.
 These reports depict IC workforce composition and trends in personnel actions; IC complaints activity; and the number of employees that have completed EDI-related training.

 - Active Communication and Consultation